The Murder of Contra Costa County John Doe, December 1977

 Martinez News-Gazette 12/6/77

-Note: While this write-up was originally published on June 21, 2025, I regularly revisit cases, fix any typos or formatting errors, check for updates, hyperlink new posts, ensure that I have exhausted all sources, etc. When edits are extensive, I re-post the write-up.
-This post was last updated on October 1, 2025.
+Note: While this write-up was originally published on June 21, 2025, I regularly revisit cases, fix any typos or formatting errors, check for updates, ensure that I have exhausted all sources, etc., and then make note of when I last did so, no matter how minor.
+When edits are extensive, I re-post the write-up entirely.
+This post was last updated on February 26, 2026.

 Comments